 - in cases of serious illness

-- when they permanently emigrate from New Zealand.
+- when they permanently emigrate from New Zealand (except Australia)

 - if required by statute or upon death of member

-KiwiSaver members may be eligible for the following Government incentives
+KiwiSaver members may be eligible for the following incentives

-- one-off $1,000 kick-start payment when members join their first KiwiSaver scheme
+- one-off $1,000 kick-start from the Government when members join their first KiwiSaver scheme

 - Member Tax Credit of 50 cents for every dollar the member contributes up to a maximum of $521.43 per year until the member turns 65 or has been a member of a KiwiSaver scheme for 5 years, whichever is later (subject to eligibility criteria)

-- compulsory employer contributions - 3% of an employee’s gross pay
+- compulsory employer contributions - 3% of an employee’s gross salary or wages

 What employers need to do about KiwiSaver